Brooklyn to Tucson

 Across the street from the bus stop in Phoenix, there was a small restaurant called Pat’s Café which specialized in typical

 “Arizona” type food such as chicken fried steak and liver & onions.

 After four hours of searching, Jack returned to the bus stop and purchased the existing café.

 Two years after Pat’s Café was operating in 1951, Jack and his two sisters purchased Herman’s Corned Beef Junction at McDowell Road and 16th Street.
 This outlying area from 7th Street to 24th Street on McDowell Road was the first business district to be developed away from the downtown area.

-A few months after the “Miracle Mile” name became familiar with the surrounding community, Jack decided to change the name of Herman’s Corned Beef Junction to Miracle Mile so that everyone would always be able to easily remember the location.
-Since the restaurant had earned a fabulous reputation, each subsequent location continued to use the name Miracle Mile for the reason of recognition.
+A few months after the “Miracle Mile” name became familiar with the surrounding community, Jack decided to change the name of Herman’s Corned Beef Junction to Miracle Mile so that everyone would remember the location.

-Currently, George and Jill have now begun to enjoy life outside of the restaurant business, while Josh oversees much of the day to day operations between the two existing locations at the Camelback Colonnade and Scottsdale Promenade.
+Currently, George and Jill have now begun to enjoy life outside of the restaurant business, while Josh (their son) oversees much of the day to day operations.

 With Miracle Mile proudly into its third generation, and over sixty years of being in the Valley, the “old days” of Miracle Mile have since become a memory.